snatev/quoter/README.md

 # 🌟 Quoter - Automated Quote Video Generator 🎥✨

 Quoter is an automated application for generating short professional-looking quote videos with music and video backgrounds.
-It's designed to create high-quality videos with minimal effort, ideal for quick and efficient video production.
+It's designed to create high-quality videos with minimal effort.

 </div>